 The function is possible, but very complex.
-The challenge does not only affect that Pick by Lightitself, but also the warehouse management (WMS) as well as the control of the conveyor technology.
-Whether the dynamic division of the picking zones is really practicable has not yet been answered with a clear "yes".
-We always examine these requirements very thoroughly and precisely before such plants are built.
-We have already developed many variants of the solution, but almost every solution was very customer specific.
-Some examples of these will soon be presented in our other blog articles.
+The challenge does not only affect the system itself Pick by Light, but also the warehouse management system (WMS) and the control of the conveyor system.
+Whether the dynamic division of the picking zones is really practicable, we still cannot answer with a clear "Yes".
+We always examine these requirements very thoroughly and precisely before such systems are built.
+We have already developed many variants of the solution, but almost every solution was very customer-specific.
+We will present some examples of this soon in our other blog articles.

-Do you know an installation that is exactly the same as the other one?
-I'm afraid not.
-Very often the requirements for this Pick by Lightare very different.
-We integrate various solutions into our systems and very often build the processes according to the customer's requirements.
-Of course, as with any solution, there are comparable sub-processes as with any solution, but customer requirements outweigh standardization.
-All logical data processing is performed by the LUCA-Server.
+Do you know of a plant that is exactly the same as the other one?
+Unfortunately, we don't.
+Very often the requirements for the Pick by Light are very different.
+We integrate different solutions in our systems and very often build the processes according to the customer's requirements.
+Of course, as with any solution, there are comparable sub-processes, but customer requirements predominate in standardisation.
+The entire logical data processing is handled by the LUCA-Server.
 Read on and learn more.

 Start of picking

-There are already several options at the start of picking.
-But how can this Pick by Lightstart the correct orders?
+There are already several options when starting picking.
+But how can the Pick by Light start the correct orders?
 Can the completeness of the last order also be checked?
-Here you will find the answers to the questions.
-Basically, there are two different start methods:
+Here you will be given the answers to the questions.
+There are basically two different start methods:

 - Start via a document with bar code